Satisfaction is not absolute: Conclusions

 What I am suggesting is that the real reason for confidence in first-order completeness is our confidence in the full determinateness of the concept of the natural numbers. \cite[p.
 13]{Martin:CompletenessOrIncompletenessOfBasicMathematicalConcepts} \end{quote}

-And others have made similar remarks.
-The idea, quite naturally, is that there can be no indeterminateness in our theory of arithmetic truth, if the mathematical structure in which that truth resides is completely definite and determined.
-No blurriness or fuzziness will sneak into our judgement of arithmetic truths, if there is none in the underlying mathematical objects and structure.
-Thus, on this view, if there is any indeterminism or indefiniteness in mathematics, it was not born in the region between definite natural number objects and structure and definite arithmetic truth.
+Let us give a name to the general principle underlying these remarks, in order to help focus the discussion: \begin{quote} {\bf Objects$\to$Truth determinateness principle}.
+Necessarily, if the objects and underlying operations and relations of a mathematical structure are definite and determined, then the corresponding theory of truth for that structure also is definite and determined. \end{quote} According to this principle, there can be no indeterminateness in our theory of arithmetic, if the mathematical structure in which that truth resides is definite and determined.
+No blurriness or fuzziness will sneak into our judgment of truth in a structure, if there is none in the underlying mathematical objects and structure.
+In short, the view is that whenever you know exactly what a structure is, then truth in that structure is fully determined.

+Our main philosophical thesis is that we don't necessarily get determinate truth in this way, for free, from the determinateness of the underlying objects, but rather, determinate truth constitutes an additional higher-order commitment, which must be argued for and justified separately.
+In particular, we do not legitimately deduce the determinateness of arithmetic truth based solely on our determinate understanding of the numbers $0$, $1$, $2$, $3$, and so on and their arithmetic structure.